Techwolfy/telepresence/README.md

 Building Telepresence
 ---------------------

-Currently, only Linux (and unix-like) operating systems are supported.
-Telepresence itself has no dependencies, but its input and output modules depend on the various libraries associated with their hardware.
-These are currently selected with compile-time flags, which are detailed in the build script.
+Currently, only Linux operating systems are supported.
+Telepresence itself depends only on [`JsonCpp`](https://github.com/open-source-parsers/jsoncpp) (for packet serialization and deserialization), but its input and output modules depend on the various libraries associated with their hardware.

 To build telepresenced and the various client and robot binaries, simply run [`build.sh`](build.sh).